 Day 9 Kota Kinabalu

 Labuan was occupied by Japanese forces during WWII and this morning you’ll have time to visit the Labuan War Memorial, where British, Australian, New Zealand, Indian, Malay and local soldiers are buried.
-Take some free time to wonder around town then catch the afternoon ferry to Kota Kinabalu (approx. 2.5 to 3 hours), the capital of Sabah and a modern metropolis that rebounded from multiple bombings during WWII.
+This morning you’ll take a historical tour of Labuan.
+Learn about the coal mining days with a visit to the Coal Museum and Chimney.
+Then drive along the west coast to Peace Park, built in memory of all who died during the War.
+Next you’ll head to Surrender Point, where the Japanese surrendered to the Allied Forces on 10th September 1945.
+Continue the journey to the War Memorial and History Square.
+Head to Labuan Museum to learn more about the history of the Island.
+Then catch the afternoon ferry to Kota Kinabalu (approx. 2.5 to 3 hours), the capital of Sabah and a modern metropolis that rebounded from multiple bombings during WWII.
 Kota Kinabalu has interesting museums to explore (the Sabah State Museum is a great place to immerse yourself in its backstory), markets to browse, and the surrounding beaches and islands are perfect for swimming or snorkelling.
-Tonight, perhaps head out to the night market for a grilled fresh seafood.
+Tonight, perhaps head out for a final meal with your group to celebrate your Borneo adventure – the night market is filled with fresh grilled seafood.

 Day 10 Kota Kinabalu